What can affect repeatability/reproducibility of readings on NObreath?

 This could mean the sensor has not yet stabilised/biased.
 Please fully charge the NObreath and allow >24 hours for the sensor to stabilise.

-If all of the above factors have been tried/considered and the device is still showing reproducibility issues, please contact Bedfont or your local distributor for more advice.
+If all of the above factors have been tried/considered and the device is still showing reproducibility issues, please contact your local distributor for more information.
+Find out who your local distributor is from our website here